xelatihy/yocto-gl/docs/yocto/yocto_bvh.md

 using a two-level BVH or wrapping Intel's Embree.
 Yocto/Bvh is implemented in `yocto_bvh.h` and `yocto_bvh.cpp`.

+## BVH representation

+Yocto/Bvh provides ray-scene intersection for points, lines, triangles and quads accelerated by a BVH data structure.
+Our BVH is written for minimal code and not maximum speed, but still gives fast-enough results.

+The BVH tree is stored in a `bvh_tree` struct.
+The tree stores an array of nodes and an array of element indices.
+Each node in the tree has references to either other nodes or elements.
+References are represented as indices in the nodes or elements arrays.
+Nodes indices refer to the nodes array, for internal nodes, or the element arrays, for leaf nodes.
+The BVH does not store shape data, which is instead passed explicitly to all calls.

+BVH nodes contain their bounds, indices to the BVH arrays of either primitives or internal nodes, node element type, and the split axis.
+Leaf and internal nodes are identical, except that indices refer to primitives for leaf nodes or other nodes for internal nodes.

+Two wrappers, `bvh_scene` and `bvh_shape` are used to store the BVH for [Yocto/Scene](yocto_scene.md) scenes and shapes.
+For shapes, we store a single BVH, while for scene we store the scene BVH and all shapes BVHs.
+These wrappers also store references to Intel's Embree BVH, if available.
+These wrappers does not store copies to shape or scene data, so that data is passed in for all subsequent calls.

 ## Building BVH

 Use `make_bvh(scene,highquality,embree)` or `make_bvh(shape,highquaity,embree)`